legends2k/blog/content/note/emacs_calc.md

   - Set negative word size if you want to work on signed numbers
     + Arithmetic `-1320 >> 4` = `65530` (base = 16) instead of `-83` (base = -16)
   - Manually clip values to $2^w$: `b c`
-  - Set word size per-operation (except shifts/rotates) with prefix: `C-u 4`
+  - Set word size per-operation (except shifts/rotates) with prefix: `C-u SIZE`
     + Example: `C-u 4 b n` flips bits and clips to $2^4$
 * Enable leading zero display: `d z`
   - Useful to see the entire word